 Kat Cadungog never intended to become the executive director of the Foundation for Environmental Stewardship (FES).
 In fact, she was ready to help the organization close down.

 “When they asked me [to become executive director], I had a lot of hesitancy,” she says.
 “I don’t think things should exist just for the sake of existing.”
-But at the same time, major philanthropic organizations had begun reaching out to FES, offering support, and Cadungog decided she wanted to
+But at the same time, major philanthropic organizations had begun reaching out to FES, offering support, and Cadungog decided she wanted to take on the challenge of ch

 Already have an account?
 Sign in.